orjanbp/wc5etools/README.md

 2. **`/applications`**: Each app project that is part of this toolkit sits in its own folder in this directory.

    1. **`/components`**: Reusable components that are unique for an application are contained here.

+   2. **`/data`**: Static Graphql queries for data that is used by the component is stored here.
+Static arrays and objects, retrieved as getters, can also be stored here.

-    2. **`/stores`**: Each app has its data stores placed in a /stores/ folder within that app directory.
+   3. **`/stores`**: Each app has its data stores placed in a /stores/ folder within that app directory.

-    2. **`/utils`**: This directory contains functions important to the app, that are self-contained enough to extract to their own files.
+   4. **`/utils`**: This directory contains functions important to the app, that are self-contained enough to extract to their own files.
 Separate from components, as they export functions -- not JSX elements.

-    2. **`/views`**: This directory contains all components inside an application that are composed views, rather than reusable components.
+   5. **`/views`**: This directory contains all components inside an application that are composed views, rather than reusable components.
 Two different views of the same Bestiary app page, for example.

 3. **`/components`**: This directory contains all components that can be reused across the whole website.

    1. **`/_css`**: This directory contains all static CSS files (boilerplates, etc.) that are used to lay the style grounds.

    2. **`/_partials`**: This directory contains the most generic, reusable React components.

-4. **`/images`**: This directory contains all static images.
+4) **`/images`**: This directory contains all static images.

-5. **`/markdown-pages`**: This directory contains all static markdown pages, that are converted to Gatsby pages via remark.
+5) **`/markdown-pages`**: This directory contains all static markdown pages, that are converted to Gatsby pages via remark.

-6. **`/pages`**: This directory contains all app pages, that aren't built from a markdown page.
+6) **`/pages`**: This directory contains all app pages, that aren't built from a markdown page.
 Each app will have its own page here, rendering the views of that app.

-7. **`/templates`**: This directory contains all templates used to convert markdown pages.
+7) **`/templates`**: This directory contains all templates used to convert markdown pages.

 ## Legal